You’re More Likely to Get an STI During Your Period—Here’s Why

 RELATED: 5 Reasons You Should Have Sex on Your Period

 What exactly changes your infection odds?
-During shark week, the cervix opens slightly to allow blood to pass from the uterus, explains Mary L. Rosser, MD, PhD, director of obstetrics and gynecology at Montefiore Health System in New York City.
+During shark week, the cervix opens slightly to allow blood to pass from the uterus, explains Mary L. Rosser, MD, PhD, gynecologist at Columbia University in New York City.
 “When this happens, bacteria and viruses can travel into the upper cervix and uterine cavity," says Dr. Rosser.

 There's another factor boosting your risk as well.
 On a non-period day, your vagina naturally has a protective acidic pH, which helps prevent the passage of certain STIs, says Dr. Ross.
 But when you're menstruating, the vagina becomes less acidic and more alkaline.
 That makes it easier for microbes to survive and thrive in your reproductive tract.